HKUDS/SepLLM/README.md

 For further interactions between parameters, please refer to the `SepLLMArgumentsChecker` class located in `SepLLM/Training-SepLLM/megatron/utils.py`.
 This class will also verify the validity of your parameter settings before training begins and provide appropriate prompts.

+#### 4.4.2.8 Debug: Training Start Suspended

+Please pay special attention: Before starting a training task, make sure that there are no files named `lock` or `.lock` in the directories `SepLLM/Training-SepLLM/megatron/fused_kernels/` and `SepLLM/Training-SepLLM/megatron/fused_kernels/build/`.
+These files (`lock` or `.lock`) are automatically created during multi-threaded compilation of fused operators to prevent simultaneous modifications to files.
+After the related operation finishes, they are automatically deleted.
+If you find `lock` or `.lock` files in the above two directories before starting your training, it indicates that you previously killed the training program before the `lock` or `.lock` was automatically removed, resulting in the residual presence of these files.
+This residue may cause your next training session to fail to start properly (hang without error) because the existence of these files locks the directories for pre-reading and writing, leading to program suspension.
+The solution is simple: delete these files. *i.e.*, these files should not exist outside of runtime.
+Normally, they are automatically removed before runtime ends.

 ## 4.5 After-Training Evaluation